-Even if it would be a win-win situation for the consumer, DTH providers might not be very happy with the move.
+Even if it would be a win-win situation for the consumers, DTH providers might not be very happy with the move.
 A lot of such companies might as well have to face a reduction in their customer base as many customers might want to change their DTH networks based on the quality of service and various offers.
-This is akin to mobile users changing their networks using Mobile number portability.
+This is akin to mobile users changing their networks using mobile number portability.

 “We are trying our level best to do it.
 It is a technical problem and, therefore, we have involved the government-entity Centre for Development of Telematics (CDoT) and other players into this exercise,” Times of India quoted TRAI’s chairman RS Sharma as saying.
 Sharma has also assured that the project would be completed within a year and the interoperability of DTH networks could begin as early as the end of 2019.